 The closure of a bottle is whatever you must take out in order to drink that heavenly wine waiting inside.
 This includes natural cork, synthetic cork, a screw cap (aka Stelvin) or whatever you used to try and seal the little remnants of that bottle you opened last night.
-Visit this post to see the differences between the most popular closures. (link to post with differences–there is an insert we can use for content)
+Visit this post to see the differences between the most popular closures.

 The neck is the sexiest part of a wine bottle.
 It’s sleek and slender and connects the bottle’s mouth to its shoulder.
 Typically, most of the neck is hidden by a capsule.
 Historically, the capsule was used to keep bugs or rodents away from the cork while storing or transporting wine.
 Luckily, we don’t have to worry about this as much today.
 The capsule is simply a traditional touch that consumers expect as part of the wine packaging.
 This metal wrap can have a shiny or matte finish and can be found in a vast array of colors.
 Designers will usually choose the capsule color and material based on the wine label design, which creates a cohesive and complete product.